0x7CFE/llst/README.md

 Usage
 =====
-In order to compile LLST you have to install the following packages (along with cmake and gcc):
+LLST is a 32-bit software.
+In order to compile it on a 64-bit OS you have to install the following 32-bit versions of packages (along with cmake and gcc):

 ```
 $ sudo apt-get install ia32-libs g++-multilib libreadline-dev:i386
 ```

+32-bit OS do not require ia32-libs because it is a compatibility package.
 Then you may clone the repository and build the binaries.

 ```
 ~ $ git clone https://github.com/0x7CFE/llst.git
 ~ $ cd llst

-~/llst $ mkdir build & cd build
+~/llst $ mkdir build && cd build
 ~/llst/build $ cmake ..
 ~/llst/build $ make
 ~/llst/build $ ./llst
 ```

+**Note**: Don't forget about make's ```-jN``` parameter.
+It allows parallel compilation on a multicore system where N represents the number of parallel tasks that make should handle.
+Typically N is defined as number of cores +1.
+So, for quad core system ```make -j5``` will be fine.

+LLVM
+====

-If you now wish to build LLST with LLVM support, you should pass -DLLVM=ON parameter to the cmake:
+By default LLST is built without LLVM support.
+If you wish to enable it, you should pass -DLLVM=ON parameter to the cmake:
 ```
 ~/llst/build $ rm CMakeCache.txt
 ~/llst/build $ cmake -DLLVM=ON ..